Kraven the Hunter: Spider-Man: Life Story

-In a continuity where characters naturally aged after Peter Parker became Spider-Man in 1962, an aged Kraven hunts down Spider-Man as he dismisses the events of the Cold War.
+In the Earth-19529 setting of Spider-Man: Life Story where characters naturally aged after Peter Parker became Spider-Man in 1962, an aged Kraven hunts down Spider-Man as he dismisses the events of the Cold War.
 When Kraven tries burying Peter alive, the Venom symbiote that was bonded to Spider-Man helps him escape the grave and nearly causes him to kill Kraven before Mary Jane helped separate it from him.
 After that, Kraven feels he had accomplished his goal and gets ready to commit suicide as he's also suffering from cancer.
 However, the symbiote bonds with Kraven before the hunter commits suicide with his rifle.

 In 2019, the Venom-possessed Kraven attacks Peter and Miles Morales in Doctor Doom's space station as the two heroes attempt to shut down Doom's technology across the planet.
 When he attempts to let the symbiote possess Miles, he discovers that Otto Octavius is possessing Miles's body, allowing Peter the chance to attack him with a sonic blast from his suit.
 When the symbiote separates from him, he is nothing more than a skeleton.